 Cultural heritage as learning model

-We document and renovate buildings and public spaces to improve the living conditions of traditional environments.
+Using a wide approach to Heritage and Cultural Landscapes, we document and renovate buildings and public spaces to improve the living conditions of traditional environments.
 We work with local populations to define and carry out architectural intervention projects.

-We talk about essential architectural concepts and plans: the land, the cultural heritage, the history of the settlements, the urban design of villages, the arrangement of public and private buildings, building materials and techniques, etc.
+Debate is always key part of the Campuses, addressing essential architectural concepts and plans: the land, the cultural heritage, the history of the settlements, the urban design of villages, the arrangement of public and private buildings, building materials and techniques, etc.

 We learn to interpret the evolution of buildings using Stratigraphic Readings, and we work in the Materials Analysis Laboratory: proportions, additives, particle sizes, etc.

-NEW OASIS CAMPUS
+NEW SETTING · OASIS CAMPUS

-Centered on the documentation and analysis of Cultural Landscapes.
+A new approach, centered on the documentation and analysis of Cultural Landscapes.
 Working in a real case, restoring the entrance gate of the Ich Oasis.

 Including visits to archeological sites in the nearby mountains as well as to several ksour of the Figuig Oasis, declared as World Heritage by UNESCO.